 With in-depth data, tools, and partnerships to draw on, SEO firms can customize solutions at a granular level and target their efforts to move the needle on your specific business objectives.
 In most cases, you work directly with the specialists overseeing your website optimization.

-While it may be tempting to have your general marketing agency do your SEO for you, beware that they might not have a deep bench of experts who can bring a wealth of experience to your optimization efforts.
+While it may be tempting to have your general marketing agency do your SEO for you, be aware that they might not have a deep bench of experts who can bring a wealth of experience to your optimization efforts.
 An SEO company, on the other hand, is adept at building an annual SEO strategy that works alongside your marketing plan.

 The best of all worlds is hiring an agency specializing in SEO to work in concert with your marketing or PR agencies — the more communication and collaboration between them, the better.